SantoriniDave.com

 Hey!
 Thank you for posting all this amazing info.
 I am traveling solo to NYC for the first time and was thinking of staying in a hostel.
 What are your thoughts?

 The HI NYC Hostel is the best hostel in NYC but it’s a little out of the way on the Upper West Side.
-Better located for bars, restaurants, and nightlife and almost as good is the Historical Blue Moon Hotel on the Lower East Side
+Instead I’d recommend the Historical Blue Moon Hotel on the Lower East Side.
+It’s better located for bars, restaurants, and nightlife and almost as good.

 Would you recommend Airbnb for Manhattan/Brooklyn?
 We are a family of 5 so apartment may suit us better and the AKA apartments you recommended have only 2 beds.
 I’ve heard that some Airbnb are not legal within NYC.